Analysis: Fluminense "overcomes" elimination and maintains recent sovereignty in the Fla-Flus scoreboard | fluminense

 However, when it looked like Fluminense would walk to an end of a quiet classic, Everton Ribeiro crossed the ball from the right side at the second post.
 Fábio tried to get out of the punch, but he didn’t reach.
 Everton Cebolinha took advantage of the failure and hit the middle.
 Samuel Xavier, who ended up not covering the throw, didn’t cut Gabigol’s shot, which decreased.

 In the final stretch, with a favorable score, Fluminense tied the game, which had two expulsions for each after much confusion: Manoel and Caio Paulista for the tricolor side.
-Chives and Marinho on the red-black side.
+Chives and Marinho on the red and black side.

 See the full play that generated four expulsions in Fla x Flu